-- other medicines for treatment of diabetes - monoamine oxidase inhibitors (MAOI) - used to treat depression - non-selective beta-blockers used to treat certain heart conditions and high blood pressure

-- alpha-blockers used to treat high blood pressure and to relieve difficulty in passing urine caused by an enlarged prostate - angiotensin converting enzyme (ACE) inhibitors - used to treat certain heart conditions, high blood pressure or elevated protein/albumin in the urine - salicylates e.g. aspirin used to relieve pain and lower fever - anabolic steroids used to promote growth - glucocorticoids (except when applied locally) - used to treat inflammatory conditions - oral contraceptives ("the pill") used for birth control - thiazides, frusemide or ethacrynic acid - used to treat high blood pressure or fluid retention (oedema) - thyroid hormones used to treat malfunction of the thyroid gland - sympathomimetics used to treat asthma - sulphonamides used to treat bacterial infections.
+- other medicines used for the treatment of diabetes - monoamine oxidase inhibitors (MAOI) - used for the treatment of depression - alpha blockers used to treat high blood pressure and to relieve difficulty in passing urine caused by an enlarged prostate - non-selective beta blockers used to treat high blood pressure and certain heart conditions which may also mask the symptoms of hypoglycaemia and delay recovery from hypoglycaemia - ACE inhibitors used to treat high blood pressure, certain heart conditions or elevated protein/ albumin in the urine - salicylates e.g. aspirin used to relieve pain and lower fever - anabolic steroids used to promote growth - sulphonamides used to treat bacterial infections - quinine used to treat malaria and relieve muscle cramps - quinidine used to treat heart problems.